Imposter Syndrome: What’s Up With the Internal Fam?

 Thanks to WELCOA’s insightful article Can We (Please) Move Beyond Imposter Syndrome?, I have revisited and updated this post.
 The article helped shed light on the complex nature of Imposter Phenomenon, initially identified in a 1978 study focusing on high-achieving women.
 It emphasizes that the cultural context, including issues of bias and discrimination of that time, has evolved, and modern interpretations must consider these shifts rather than focusing on individual blame.
 A special thanks to WELCOA and Meghna Majmudar for their wisdom on this subject.
 Meghna, an Executive Coach with 25 years of experience, has an impressive background, supporting leaders who are often the “first” or “only” in their professional domain, and holds degrees from Harvard, the University of Cape Town, and UC-Berkeley’s Haas School of Business. 🌟

 Imposter Syndrome involves an internal struggle where individuals doubt their achievements and fear being exposed as frauds despite evidence of their competence.
 The Internal Family Systems (IFS) approach by Richard Schwartz, PhD can offer us a unique lens to comprehend and address this phenomenon.
 As Richard Schwartz, PhD says: “the mind is not a singular entity or self, but is multiple, composed of parts.”
+In IFS acknowledges that we have various parts, each with its own perspective, interests, and way of contributing to the individual’s overall wellbeing.
 There are no bad parts.
 All parts have helpful intentions (intent to help the system).
 Collectively these parts make up an inner fam, hence: Internal Family Systems.
 There is also a “part that’s not a part,” which IFS calls Self.
 This is our true, core essence.
 When we show up with a lot of Self Energy in the system, we see qualities like compassion, calm, etc (see below):

 The clamor of parts can block out Self Energy.
 One of the goals of IFS is to have inner harmony: parts that are led by Self.
 Lots of Self Energy.